StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Mobile.md

 - Autofill for other apps: Off
 - Require biometric or PIN: On

+ > :information_source: **NOTE**
+ >
- > :information_source: **NOTE**: Never save passwords in browsers.
+ > Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

  #### Addresses and more
 - Save and fill addresses: Off